 Multiple concussions can delay recovery to the point where missing a few weeks becomes missing an entire season or more.
 And keep in mind that while kids are going to want to get back on the field, activity needs to be balanced with rest.

 As with any athlete or child, when you give them an inch, they will take a mile, he says.
 Structured programs through physical therapy are available if needed during a prolonged recovery course.

 Concerned about concussion and facial injuries?
-See how Florida Hospital for Childrens multidisciplinary Sports Concussion Program can help improve the safety practices, diagnostics and treatment of youth concussions.
+See how AdventHealth for Children's multidisciplinary Sports Concussion Program can help improve the safety practices, diagnostics and treatment of youth concussions.
 Give us a call at Call407-303-8012 today.